eunrcn/tp/docs/DeveloperGuide.md

 2. Viewing an internship application in a populated list

-    1. Prerequisites: Ensure at least 1 internship application is in the applications list of InternHub
+    1. Prerequisites: Ensure **at least 1 internship application** is in the applications list of InternHub

-    2. Test case: `view 2` (Assuming there are at least 2 applications)<br>
+    2. Test case: `view 1` <br>
-       Expected : The application details at index 2 will be aptly displayed on the view panel on the right
+       Expected : The application details at index 1 will be aptly displayed on the view panel on the right

 ### List all internship applications